harmony-ai-solutions/quickstart/README.md

 # Project Harmony.AI - Quickstart
-This repo contains scripts and configurations for quickly setting up Harmony AI modules for running locally.
+This repo contains configurations and templates for quickly setting up external Harmony AI modules for running locally, primarily orchestrated by Harmony Link.

-It provides as simplistic approach using docker compose files and docker images which are being provided via hub.
+It provides a simplistic approach using Docker Compose files and Docker images which are being provided via Docker Hub.
 The default configuration consists of:
 - [Harmony Link](https://github.com/harmony-ai-solutions/harmony-link), our agentic runtime.
 - [Our Text-Generation Web-UI fork](https://github.com/harmony-ai-solutions/text-generation-webui-harmony-ai),